 Cold stress: When manatees experience prolonged exposure to water temperatures below 68 °F (20 °C), they can develop a condition called cold-stress syndrome, which can be fatal.
 Effects of cold stress may be acute, when manatees succumb rapidly to hypothermia, or longer-lasting as chronic debilitation.
 Chronic cold-stress syndrome is a complex disease process that involves metabolic, nutritional, and immunologic factors.
-Symptoms may include emaciation, skin lesions or abscesses, fat depletion, dehydration, constipation and other gastrointestinal disorders, internal abscesses, and secondary infections.
+Symptoms may include emaciation, skin lesions (see below on the snout) or abscesses, fat depletion, dehydration, constipation and other gastrointestinal disorders, internal abscesses, and secondary infections.
+The manatee in the picture below was recovering well from severe cold stress (April 2018) at the Manatee Critical Care Center, Jacksonville Zoo.

 Cold-stress mortalities were particularly elevated throughout Florida during the period January to March 2010 (Figure 4.11).
 This period included the coldest 12-days ever recorded in the state of Florida with temperatures below 45 °F (7.2 °C) recorded in Naples and West Palm Beach.
 Central Florida experienced even colder temperatures.
 From January-April, 58 manatees were rescued and 503 manatee carcasses were verified in Florida (429 in all of 2009).
 Mortality was highest in the central-east and southwest regions.
 Florida manatees rely on warm-water refuges to survive winter and extended cold periods, which are of particular concern because the long-term survival of these animals will be dependent on access to warm water springs as power plant outfalls throughout the Florida peninsula are shut down (Laist et al. 2013).
 In LSJRB there were a total of 12 cold stress deaths between January 14th and February 15th 2010 – Clay (2), Duval (1), Flagler (0), Putnam (7), and St. Johns (2), compared to a total of 6 cold stress deaths in 2011 – Clay (0), Duval (3), Flagler (0), Putnam (2), and St. Johns (1) (FWRI 2012a).